 Other

+There is also consulting that are field or industry-specialized (such as medical, hotel management, real estate, government).
 Additionally, there are such types as comprehensive consulting, think tank-style consulting, economic consulting, and security consulting.
 Comprehensive consulting seeks to solve problems for entire companies or entire business divisions by making proposals from the planning stage through to business improvement, organizational planning, system introduction, and outsourcing policies.
 In think tank-style consulting, there are many firms that specialize in the four fields of economic study, general investigation, information technology, and management, and some focus just on government institutions as clients and engage in international business.

 Career path